 Language Support | Supports many languages and tools | Supports many languages and tools |

-So, is Emacs still being used?
+So, is Emacs still used?

 Gallery: